Habitability of red dwarf systems

-Red dwarf characteristics
+Background

 Red dwarfs are the smallest, coolest, and most common type of star.
 Estimates of their abundance range from 70% of stars in spiral galaxies to more than 90% of all stars in elliptical galaxies, an often quoted median figure being 72–76% of the stars in the Milky Way (known since the 1990s from radio telescopic observation to be a barred spiral).
 Red dwarfs are usually defined as being of spectral type M, although some definitions are wider (including also some or all K-type stars).
 Given their low energy output, red dwarfs are almost never naked-eye visible from Earth: the closest red dwarf to the Sun, Proxima Centauri, is nowhere near visual magnitude.
-The brightest red dwarf in Earth's night sky, Lacaille 8760 (+6.7) is visible to the naked eye only under ideal viewing conditions.
+The brightest red dwarf in Earth's night sky, Lacaille 8760 (magnitude +6.7) is visible to the naked eye only under ideal viewing conditions.

-Research
+Longevity and ubiquity

+Red dwarfs' greatest advantage as candidate stars for life is their longevity.
+It took 4.5 billion years for intelligent life to evolve on Earth, and life as we know it will see suitable conditions for 1 to 2.3 billion years more.
+Red dwarfs, by contrast, could live for trillions of years, as their nuclear reactions are far slower than those of larger stars, meaning that life would have longer to evolve and survive.

+While the likelihood of finding a planet in the habitable zone around any specific red dwarf is slight, the total amount of habitable zone around all red dwarfs combined is equal to the total amount around Sun-like stars, given their ubiquity.
+Furthermore, this total amount of habitable zone will last longer, because red dwarf stars live for hundreds of billions of years or even longer on the main sequence, potentially allowing for the evolution of microbial or intelligent life in the future.